Too often "freezing up" is a chronic state.

 Let me explain.

-For example, if my boss infuriates me I don’t really want to punch his lights out (i.e. fight).
-If my car is about to collide with another there is usually little advantage to jumping out of the car (ie. flight)–even if I had time to do so.
+If your car is about to collide with another there is usually little advantage to jumping out of the car (ie. a flight response)—even you had time to do so.

 What's even more intriguing is the theoretical possibility of preventing post-traumatic symptoms.
 It appears that the more the nervous system is dysregulated, the greater is the tendency to move into freeze.
 (See Runnin Scared below)

 I find this exciting because I look forward to a time when keeping our nervous system regulated is as common as dental hygiene.

 Equally exciting are the implications for somatic therapy.
 As our clinical practices1 show, integrating the body into psychotherapy tends to restore resiliency to the nervous system, a key factor in its efficient regulation.

 Here's a more comprehensive look at the freeze response.
 These researchers differentiate the initial "stop, look, listen" type of freeze that happens when mammals first encounter danger from the "tonic immobility" or "fright response" that happens when there is no option for fight or flight.

 1. I understand that this outcome is more easily identified in body-oriented psychotherapy.
 Since few clinical trials have been conducted so far, this observation remains outside mainstream psychological practice.

 Resiliency may well be a common outcome in other psychotherapies however as I understand it, resiliency is not often tracked.
 That is, it isn't noticed because therapists aren't looking for it.
 Body psychotherapists are trained to look for it.